VisualFP/docs/SA/design_concept/content/design/design_iteration_2_decisions_sum_type_destruction.typ

 The decision was made in favor of the destruction function since the pattern-matching approach does not translate as well into an exclusively visual language.
-The fact that it makes the import of Haskell code more difficult is unfortunate, but acceptable since the primary goal of VisualFP is to be a visual language to introduce beginners to functional programming.
+The fact that it makes the import of Haskell code more difficult is unfortunate but acceptable since the primary goal of VisualFP is to be a visual language to introduce beginners to functional programming.